Trust and faith are powerful. She built her army on those two rocks.

-With a sad sigh, she limped back down the ridge and followed her footsteps back to the road.
+With a sad sigh, she limped back down the ridge and followed the imprints of her feet back to the road.
 She smiled to herself as she did; if she wasn’t stomping in anger, she would have been lost.
 She shook her head.
 “I can’t believe I was considering fucking him.”

 It took her longer than she remembered to return to the road.
 Just as she saw it through the wavering curtain of leaves, she heard hooves pounding against the hard-packed earth.
 They slowed as they approached.

 Kanéko inched forward, holding the branches against her as she peered out from the tree line.
 The horses were to her right, circling Pahim’s wagon.
 A prickle of fear ran down her spine, adding to her anger.

 For the briefest of moments, she considered calling out to them for help, but then she recognized the leader: the bald man from the inn.
 He did not smile and something about his dark gaze silenced the words in her throat.
-Heavy scars scoring his tanned skin were easily visible from the distance.
+Heavy scars scoring his tanned skin and were easily visible from the distance.

 As the man circled the wagon, he kept one hand on the hilt of his sword.
 It was a curved blade, about two feet long with a thick wooden sheath that glinted in the fading sunlight.
 His other hand rested on the reins of his horse, keeping the mount walking in a small circle around the wagon.
 He wore a small travel pack on his back that looked like the same one Kanéko originally had prepared.
 It was a desert-style travel pack with well-worn leather.

 Finally, he came to a halt next to the wagon and peered into the back of the wagon and then up to the front.
 “You were at the inn, weren’t you?
 Did you see a girl?
 Dark skin, brownish or reddish hair.
 A sand blood, a foreigner?
 Probably has some money, doesn’t show a talent with magic?”